Course Open: January 2-December 31, 2019

 Level and Prerequisites: This basic course will be open to any VIN or VSPN member interested in easing some of the stress caused by the "unknowns" when euthanizing exotic pets.

 VIN CE Course: Open to VIN or VSPN members.
-This non-interactive course is approved by RACE for veterinarians.
-(RACE 22-32097) Course Description:
+This non-interactive course is approved by RACE for veterinarians and veterinary technicians/technologists..
+(RACE 22-32097) This course does not qualify for AAVSB RACE approval.
+Course Description:

 This course will cover the basics to consider when seeing exotic animals presented for euthanasia.
 Owner communication factors will be discussed, as well as things to prepare your staff for to make the procedure go as smoothly as possible.
 Common pet species will be discussed - birds, rodents, ferrets, rabbits, reptiles, amphibians, and fish, with basic information provided about each such as appropriate drugs (pre-euthanasia sedation), potential sites of venous access, and potential agonal reactions to be prepared for.
 This course will consist of non-interactive modules in the form of videos to be watched.
 Modules will include handouts to be read and multiple choice poll questions as well as include an end-of-course test.
 To earn a certificate of completion, the participant must complete all modules and attain a minimum score of 80% on the end-of-course test.
 Completion of all modules (videos, reading handouts, polls, and end-of-course test) will take a minimum of 82 minutes to complete.
 Participants must complete the participation requirements by December 31, 2018 to be eligible for a certificate.
 Course Outline: Module 1: Euthanasia of the Exotic Patient